Aids in KC

-Framed posters from the collection of Michael Lintecum, AIDS Walk organizer since 1995 are on view at Gael's in an exhibition organized by producer Sandy Woodson and made possible through support from Kansas City PBS and the Gay and Lesbian Archive of Mid-America.
+Framed posters from the collection of Michael Lintecum, AIDS Walk organizer since 1995 were on view in 2023 at Gael's in an exhibition organized by producer Sandy Woodson and made possible through support from Kansas City PBS and the Gay and Lesbian Archive of Mid-America.

 History of AIDS Walk